Stabbing Westward: Early years (1985–1992)

-The band's official website stated that "the original EP was recorded on an 8 track tape machine synched to an Emax II Sampler and an EMU SP1200 sampling drum machine.
+The band's official website stated that "the original EP was recorded on an eight-track tape machine synched to an Emax II Sampler and an EMU SP1200 sampling drum machine.
 100 copies were originally printed and sold both at local shows and in the legendary Wax Trax Record store in Chicago."

 Hall took a brief break to tour with the band Die Warzau as that group's percussionist before continuing to work on Stabbing Westward.
-Hall, Flakus, and Sellers later recruited Chris Vrenna (Nine Inch Nails) on drums, as Hall had met Vrenna when playing in Die Warzau.
+Hall, Flakus, and Sellers later recruited Chris Vrenna (Nine Inch Nails) on drums to replace Negrette, as Hall had met Vrenna when playing in Die Warzau.
 Vrenna played drums on all of the demo recordings that ultimately landed Stabbing Westward their record deal with Columbia Records.
 The demo recordings included "Violent Mood Swings", "Lies", and "Nothing".
 They were recorded at a studio in Evanston, Illinois.
 At the insistence of the band's record label, Stuart Zechman was brought in on guitar, as previous guitarist Hunter was no longer in the band.
 After Vrenna returned to Nine Inch Nails, the band hired David Suycott, who was a high school friend of Flakus.

 Ungod (1993–1995)

-With a solidified line-up including Zechman on guitar and Suycott on drums, the band in 1993 recorded at Eden Studios; London, England with producer John Fryer.
+With a solidified lineup including Zechman on guitar and Suycott on drums, the band in 1993 recorded at Eden Studios in London with producer John Fryer.
 This resulted in their major label (Columbia Records) debut album, Ungod, which was released on February 15, 1994.
-The band landed an opening slot on the Depeche Mode Exotic Tour in summer 1994, and opened North American tour dates in fall 1994 for Killing Joke, but Stabbing Westward's album sales still didn't increase.
+The band landed an opening slot on Depeche Mode's Exotic Tour in summer 1994, and opened North American tour dates in fall 1994 for Killing Joke, but Stabbing Westward's album sales still didn't increase.

 David Suycott abruptly dropped out of the band toward the end of the Ungod tour.
 Andy Kubiszewski was called in to replace Suycott's position for the remainder of the shows.
 This fast replacement required Kubiszewski to learn all of Suycott's parts while on his flight to meet with the band.
 Kubiszewski became a permanent fixture of Stabbing Westward.

 The "Thread Mix" of the song "Violent Mood Swings" was included in the soundtrack to the 1994 film Clerks, and briefly appeared in the movie itself for one scene.
 The song "Nothing" was featured in the 1995 motion picture Bad Boys, but was not included on the film's soundtrack release.
 "Nothing" was later included in the credits of the movie Johnny Mnemonic and both it and "Lost" were featured on the movie's soundtrack.
 The songs "Lies", "Lost", and "Can't Happen Here" were also all featured in the first Mortal Kombat movie in 1995; however, these songs were not featured on the CD soundtrack.